barongracias/InterPyApp/backend/docs/architecture.rst

 Architecture and Ops
 ====================

+This section describes how the backend executes training jobs, manages asynchronous work and is operated in development and production.
+It covers the Redis-backed job queue and worker model, fallback synchronous execution for local use, shared artifact storage and the observability and deployment controls used to run and monitor the system reliably.

 Job queue (training)
 --------------------
 - ``/train`` pings Redis and enqueues training jobs to Redis/RQ when ``REDIS_URL`` is set; otherwise it runs synchronously (useful for local dev/tests).
 If the ping/enqueue fails, the API logs a warning and runs synchronously as a fallback.